 Clinicians put together and analyze all these data, interpret them, derive conclusions and make decisions.

-Throughout the care of the patient more data is collected to monitor the success of treatment and progress of the illness.
+Throughout the care of the patient more data are collected to monitor the success of treatment and progress of the illness.

 DEVELOPING A COMPREHENSIVE CARE PLAN

 The design of an integrated care plan, catering for all the needs of the patient, must be based on the analysis of adequate information.
 The immediate result of analysis is a conclusion regarding the nature of the illness, which in clinical patient care is termed as the diagnosis.
 The accuracy of this diagnosis is of course very dependent on the completeness and quality of available data.
-Clinicians describe the degree of accuracy qualifiers such as provisional, working, presumptive, and definitive.
+Clinicians describe the degree of accuracy qualifiers such as: